Community Partners Addressing Homelessness

 Funding for this initiative amounts to $305 million over three years, and is helping 61 communities across Canada address homelessness at the local level.

-Visit the National Homelessness Initiative website for more information and to search for funded projects in Prince George.
+Visit the Homelessness Strategy website for more information and to search for funded projects in Prince George.